 - Incentive programs to encourage healthy eating and active living or coming up with ideas for worksite and community healthy initiatives may motivate change in your staff.
 Some companies integrate quick breaks to get their staff moving, snacking on healthy, high energy foods, staying hydrated, and getting energized together!

 - Reconsider “candy jars” in your office as ways to serve as an opportunity to explore creative ways to incorporate healthy options throughout the workplace!

 - Post signs to urge staff to use the stairs at work, work!

 - The CDC offers LEAN Works!, which provides interactive tools and evidence-based resources to help work sites design effective obesity prevention and control programs.

 - The CDC created a Worksite Health ScoreCard, which helps employers assess their efforts and potential to prevent chronic diseases.

 Remember…the First Step is Always the Hardest

 Think big and positive.
-Encourage your Tribal leaders and members to make some individual changes and watch on how these changes add up!
+Encourage your tribal leaders and members to make some individual changes and watch how these changes add up!